NztForum/Lolzteam-Public-API/docs/market_api.markdown

 - Epic games (id 12)
 - Escape from Tarkov (id 18)

+### GET `market/:itemId/goods/add`
+Get info about not published item.
+For categories, which required temporary email (Steam, Social Club), you will get temporary email in response.

+Parameters:
+ * `resell_item_id` (_optional_) Put item id, if you trying to resell item.
+This is useful to pass temporary email from reselling item to new item.
+You will get same temporary email from reselling account.

 ### POST `/market/:itemId/goods/check`
 Check account on validity.
 If account is valid, account will be published on the market.